JPtheOne/DuckSimulator/README.md

 # DuckSimulator
-Another attempt to understand Ducks.
-Java code that applies inheritances and interfaces to make various prints depending on the type of duck.
+Another attempt to understand Ducks thorough a Java code that applies inheritances and interfaces to make various prints depending on the type of duck.